 Our team includes psychiatrists, advance practice nurses, resident physicians in training, fellows, psychiatric nurses, social workers, counselors, and non-clinical staff.
 All residents work under the supervision of our Medical Director or other assigned physician.
 A key factor in achieving psychiatric stability within our community is a strong support system and community connection.
 Our clients and their family members have an active role in discussing therapeutic options, initiating changes, and providing feedback about their experiences with their treatment.
 We have established and maintained relationships with our community behavioral health providers and social service agencies that we enlist on behalf of our patients.
 Our ultimate goal is to achieve an integrated service delivery for all of our clients with one treatment team, which includes primary healthcare services and behavioral healthcare services.

-Our Behavioral Health therapists serve adults and adolescents with mental health needs.
+Our Behavioral Health therapists serve adults with mental health needs.
 We provide individual outpatient behavioral health counseling with the goal of improving each client’s sense of self & quality of life to include work, relationships, and daily functioning.

 We offer two different groups for Intensive Outpatient (IOP) services for persons with dual disorders: Mentally Ill/Chemically Addicted (MICA) and Chemically Addicted/Mentally Ill (CAMI).
 These IOP groups are specifically designed to educate and support people who need treatment for mood and thought disorders (e.g. depression, bipolar, schizophrenia) in addition to chemical dependency.